LucasRinneToh/Bison.Core/BSim/README.md

 ## Limitations
 - BSim is not  open-sourced or free-to-use software and requires a valid licence.
 - I am not aware of any method for running simulations externally.
 This must be done through the BSim application UI or the batch UI.
+- The library does not contain utilities to check validity of the model geometry.
+This must be handled in the client application.

 ## Known issues
 - It is a good idea to clean the model in the BSim application UI to ensure that BSim understands the model.